flass/pantagruel/INSTALL.md

 docker build -t panta pantagruel_pipeline/pantagruel/etc
 ```

 This should create a Docker image called `panta` that will be stored on your server.
-It contains all Pantagruel's dependecies (apart InterProScan, see below) and the latest version of its source code.
+It contains all Pantagruel's dependecies (except InterProScan, see below) and the latest version of its source code.
 That's it!

 #### Using the docker image